HWENYOYU3/Self-Learning/README.md

-just for me to record somethin I learned from Udemy.
+Just for me to record something I learned from Udemy.